ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 in a way to prevent 4xx or 5xx responses, so that the client can throttle its requests.

+## Rate-Limiting {#rate-limiting}

+Servers use quota mechanisms to avoid systems overload, to ensure an equitable distribution of computational resources or to enforce other policies - eg monetization.

+A basic quota mechanisms can be implemented defining the number of allowable requests in a given time window, eg. 10 requests per second.

+Quotas may be enforced on different basis (eg. per user, per IP, per geographic area, ..) and at different levels.
+For example, an user may be allowed to issue:

+- 10 requests per second;
+- limited to 60 request per minute;
+- limited to 1000 request per hour.

+Moreover system metrics, statistics and heuristics can be used to implement dynamic and more complex rate-limiting policies
+involving:

+ - variable quotas, where the quota limit may be adapted to the current conditions;
+ - sliding windows - where the time window can change between subsequent responses and may be lowered even before it is reached.

+When quota is exceeded, servers usually do not serve the request.

+Instead, they reply with a `4xx` http status code (eg. 429 or 403) or adopt more aggresive policies like dropping connections.

+Complex throttling policies involving different windows and related header field names can be poorly implemented by clients.

 ## Current landscape of rate-limiting headers